SaiedZ/OC-P12-EPIC-EVENT/README.md

 The EpicEvents CRM API allows users to manage data related to users, clients, contracts and events.

-Our API allows users to create various projects, add users, create issues within projects and comment on them.
-It also allows the assignment of tags, priorities to projects and issues.
-Finally, it also manages permissions for editing and deletion.
+Our API allows users to make CRUD operations if permissions are respected.
+Permissions are based on the team of the user for some models and on support user or sale user for some other models.
+They are detailled in the API documentation.

 Our API is organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
 It uses standard HTTP response codes, authentication, and verbs.